 and knees are extended.
 Repeat.

-weight of lower legs over head.
+throw weight of lower legs over head.
 Rectus Abdominis and Obliques

 contract only if actual waist flexion occurs.
 With no waist